vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     Wait for the success message.
 Once completed, the route should be listed on the **Message routing** pane.

-1. Once you see your new route listed the **Message routing** pane, navigate back to your Azure portal Dashboard.
+1. Once you see your new route listed on the **Message routing** pane, navigate back to your Azure portal Dashboard.

 #### Task 4: Verify Data Archival